ThreadStore API

 ) -> List[Thread]

-Returns threads matching source name and properties.
+Returns threads matching platform name and properties.

 Example:

-threads = await store.find_by_source(
+threads = await store.find_by_platform(

 "slack",